gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Defer creating task instances until absolutely necessary
 - Cache/reuse model elements, avoiding need to run configuration on every build
-- Extract rules from plugins once per build (and possibly cache) instead of repeating for each project (add caching around `ModelRuleInspector` & `ModelRuleSourceDetector` and make build scoped)
 - Extract rules from scripts once per build (and possibly cache) instead of each time it is applied
-- Instance of rule source type is shared across entire build
-- Class based caches (e.g. `ModelRuleSourceDetector`) should not prevent classes from being GC'd.

 ## DSL